abym-droid/upgrad-melanoma-detection-cnn-assignment/README.md

-# Project Name
+# Melanoma detection CNN Model
-> Outline a brief description of your project.
+> This is an effort to analyze images from "ISIC - The International Skin Imaging Collaboration" and create a custom CNN model with a step by step approach for detection of melanoma classes accurately

 ## Table of Contents